dfelinto/blender-manual/manual/game_engine/physics/object/soft_body.rst

 Soft Body Physics Object Type
 *****************************

-The most advanced type of object in the :doc:`Game Engine <game_engine>`.
+The most advanced type of object in the :doc:`Game Engine </game_engine>`.
 Also, it is the most finicky.
 If you are used to the fun experimentation that comes from playing around with the non-BGE Soft Body sims (such as Cloth), you will probably find a frustrating lack of options and exciting results.
 Do not despair, we are here to help you get some reasonable settings.

 Your setup will involve making sure you have sufficient geometry in the Soft Body's mesh to support the deformation, as well as tweaking the options.

-In the example game demo, :doc:`Frijoles <ls/frijoles>`, the Soft Body type is represented by the decorative checkered flag at the top of the level.
+In the example game demo, :doc:`Frijoles </ls/frijoles>`, the Soft Body type is represented by the decorative checkered flag at the top of the level.

-For more documentation, see the :doc:`Top BGE Physics page <game_engine/physics>`.
+For more documentation, see the :doc:`Top BGE Physics page </game_engine/physics>`.

 Options